amplitude/amplitude-docs/content/collections/data/en/amplitude-data-settings.md

 You can tell Amplitude how to handle these situations by configuring your schema settings.

 For any unplanned events, event properties, event property types, user properties, or user property types, you can tell Amplitude Data to either mark them as **unexpected**, or to **reject** them outright.
-Amplitude Data collects any events or properties marked as unexpected and send a notification to everyone subscribed to this schema.
-If you choose to reject unexpected data, however, Amplitude Data doesn't collect or store the rejected data.
+Amplitude Data ingests any events or properties marked as unexpected and send a notification to everyone subscribed to this schema.
+If you choose to reject unexpected data, however, Amplitude Data doesn't ingest or store the rejected data.
 Subscribers still receive a notification.

 Click *Save* to implement any changes you make to your schema settings.